andreikizchenko/fetch/README.md

 ### Running Tests
 Just use standard cucumber commands:
 For the terminal output: `bundle exec cucumber --publish-quiet`
-To generate html report: `bundle exec cucumber --publish-quiet -f html -o cucumber_report.html`
+To generate html report: `bundle exec cucumber --publish-quiet -f html -o runs/cucumber_report.html`
 To run test for separate cli commands, tags can be used, Ex: `bundle exec cucumber --publish-quiet -t @locations`

+NOTE: Some of the test intentionally left in failing state to demonstrate error message output.

 Don't hesitate to contact me for any setup hel or any additional comments!
 Thank you for reviewing my work!